How long it takes to learn Korean?

 Well, I don’t blame you.
 It’s an obvious question.

-How could we possibly start our journey towards Korean fluency without knowing how much time it will take?
+How could we start our journey toward Korean fluency without knowing how long it will take?

 So, setting a reasonable timeline and deadline is a requisite step to the SMART goal.